LinqLover/google-photos-rummy/README.md

 If you have ever played [Rummikub](https://en.wikipedia.org/wiki/Rummikub) before, the following will sound familiar to you:
 Every player picks up a few photo cards (recommendation: 5 cards) initially.
 The players try in turn to lay out a group of at least three cards that must have a connecting element (e.g., a certain place, activity, or event).
-Whenever a card is laid out, the players try to remember where the photo was taken and what they did enjoy most on this day.
+Whenever a card is laid out, the players try to remember where the photo was taken and what they enjoyed most on that day.
-Be prepared for discussing valid connecting elements during the game, and beware of not allowing for too generic categories!
+Be prepared to discuss valid connecting elements during the game, and beware of not allowing for too generic categories!

 If the player in turn cannot lay out a group, this player picks up another card instead.
 After a player has laid out their first group, the game becomes even more interesting for this player:
-They can now modify the existing arrangements by appending cards to existing or rearranging them in new groups on the playfield, with the requirement of maintaining the following invariants:
+They can now modify the existing arrangements by appending cards to existing ones or rearranging them in new groups on the playfield, with the requirement of maintaining the following invariants:

 - Every card group consists of at least 3 and at most 5 (recommended) cards that have one connecting element in common.
 - The player must not pick up a card again that has been laid out in an earlier turn.